 - Why did this make you feel grateful?

 - What can you do to create more instances of this in your life?

-Positive Reframing is a way of exploring these ideas and switching them up to see how different aspects of ourselves can help to serve us in new ways, or how limiting beliefs need to be let go of.
+Positive reframing is a way to explore these ideas and switch them up to see how different aspects of ourselves can serve us in new ways or how to let go of limiting beliefs.

-Turning a Problem into an Opportunity: Using open questions, a coach can ask a client to explore how a perceived problem could be an opportunity for growth.
-This could include asking questions such as ‘When has this problem arisen before and what happened?’, ‘What does the best version of you do when faced with this problem?’ or ‘Where could this problem become an opportunity?’.
+Turning a problem into an opportunity — Using open questions, a coach can ask a client to explore how a perceived problem could be an opportunity for growth.
+This could include asking questions such as, ‘When has this problem arisen before and what happened?’; ‘What does the best version of you do when faced with this problem?’; and ‘Where could this problem become an opportunity?’

 Positive Psychology Coaching and Life Coaching: Comparing the Two